 Despite polls showing widespread public concern about privacy in the digital world, U.S. officials have had only limited success in regulating such practices because few federal statutes govern personal privacy.

 The FTC last year urged Congress to pass a law forcing the industry to disclose its practices, and in December FTC officials ordered nine data brokers to explain how they assemble and sell profiles of individual consumers.
-Sen. John D. Rockefeller IV (D-W.Va.) also has pushed for more information about
+Sen. John D. Rockefeller IV (D-W.Va.) also has pushed for more information about the industry.

 The warning letters issued over the past week started with a broader inquiry by FTC officials into 45 data brokers that appeared to market information whose use is restricted by the Fair Credit Reporting Act.